koralium/OPADotNet/docs/source/remotes/opaserversync.rst

 ------------------------

 Having an OPA server as a central store for policies and data allows a single place to contain your microservices policies and data.
 It also allows to easily switch between externally evaluating policies and using the embedded mode.
-For instance external evaluation can be used during development, while embedded mode is used in production for better performance.
+For instance external evaluation can be used during development, while embedded mode is used in production for better performance, see :ref:`externalindev`.
 This can look as follows:

 .. image:: diagrams/opaserversync.png